 Director, Duke University Center for International & Global Studies (DUCIGS)

-Zanalda is an Associate Research Professor at Duke University in the Social Science Research Institute (SSRI), Department of Economics, and in the Department of History.
+Zanalda is Professor of the Practice in the Social Science Research Institute (SSRI), Department of Economics, and Department of History.
 He is an economic historian specialized in the history of the international economy, finance, and development.
-He teaches courses on financial crises, emerging markets, international economy (1850-present) for the Department of Economics, and on the history of globalization for the Sanford School of Public Policy and History Department.
+He teaches courses on financial crises, emerging markets, international economy (1850-present) in the Department of Economics, and on the history of globalization at the Sanford School of Public Policy and History Department.